-Each card has a Dark Energy Crystal burn value, which is the amount of DEC that is awarded when that card is permanently burned from the supply.
+Each card has a Dark Energy Crystal(DEC) burn value, which is the amount of DEC that is awarded when that card is permanently removed from the supply.
 This burn value is determined by several variables, listed below.

-Rarity - The more rare the card, the higher its DEC burn value.
+- Rarity - The more rare the card, the higher its DEC burn value.

-BCX - The more single cards that have been combined into one, the higher the DEC burn value.
+- BCX - The more single cards that have been combined into one, the higher the DEC burn value.

-Foil - Gold Foil cards have a higher DEC burn value than Regular Foil.
+- Foil - Gold Foil cards have a higher DEC burn value than Regular Foil.

-Set - Older and rarer editions of cards have higher DEC burn values.
+- Set - Older and rarer editions of cards have higher DEC burn values.

 The total combined burn value of all cards in a player's control represents that player's Collection Power.